 Origins

-Alastor’s origins trace back to the most ancient aspects of Greek mythology and concepts of justice, rather than a direct fall from Heaven as an angel in the Christian tradition.
+Alastor’s roots go back to ancient Greek mythology and ideas about justice, not to the story of a fallen angel from Heaven in Christian tradition.

 The earliest documented appearances of the name are in Classical Greek literature.
 In these texts, Alastor is an epithet of Zeus (Zeus Alastor), signifying his role as the avenger of evil deeds (particularly kinslaying).

-It is also mentioned as a daemon that relentlessly pursues the guilty, passing down the curse to their children for the sins of the fathers.
-The Greek tragic writers often invoked the name to designate any deity or malicious spirit who avenges wrongs committed by men.
-Therefore, its name was frequently associated with Nemesis (retribution) and the Erinyes (Furies).
+Alastor is also described as a spirit that never stops chasing the guilty, passing the curse to their children for their parents’ sins.
+Greek tragic writers often used the name for any god or evil spirit who punished wrongdoers.
+The name was often linked to Nemesis (retribution) and the Erinyes (Furies).

-De Plancy notes that the ancients called evil spirits alastores generically.
-He further connects the demon to Zoroaster’s concept of “The Executioner” and equates him with Azazel in Origen’s interpretations.
+De Plancy points out that ancient people used the word alastores to refer to evil spirits in general.
+He also links Alastor to Zoroaster’s idea of “The Executioner” and compares him to Azazel in Origen’s writings.

 You may also enjoy: